hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

 [permissions configuration file](#permissions-configuration-file) file in the [data directory](../../Reference/CLI/CLI-Syntax.md#data-path) for the node.

-Local permissioning does not check that the node using the permissions configuration file is listed in the allowlist, it only checks that the remote end of the connection is in the allowlist.
+Local permissioning doesn't check that the node using the permissions configuration file is listed in the allowlist, it only checks that the remote end of the connection is in the allowlist.
 Use [onchain permissioning] if you need to check both ends of the connection.

 ### Specifying bootnodes in the allowlist

-The nodes permissions list must include the bootnodes or Hyperledger Besu does not start with node permissions enabled.
+The nodes permissions list must include the [bootnodes](../Find-and-Connect/Bootnodes.md) or Hyperledger Besu doesn't start with node permissions enabled.

 !!! example